-• 1 x in-person workshops with participants and relevant stakeholders, to be held in Johannesburg and either Cape Town or Durban.
+- 1 x in-person workshops with participants and relevant stakeholders, to be held in Johannesburg. - 1 x in-person workshops with participants and relevant stakeholders, to be held in either Cape Town or Durban.

 Please note that the costs for this workshop will be covered by a GIZ partner, accordingly, the workshop budget is limited in this TORs.
 The contractor has no claim to fully exhaust the days/workshops/ budgets in this or any related contract for this activity.
 The number of days/workshops and the budget amount shall be agreed in the contract as 'up to' amounts.